 - 2 x 400g packs fresh gnocchi

-An Italian dumpling made with semolina, flour, potatoes or ricotta and spinach cooked and eaten…
+An Italian dumpling made with semolina or flour and potatoes, cooked and eaten in much the same…

 - 1 tbsp olive oil